-In season, the zoo is open daily from 9 AM – 5 PM.
-Throughout the winter, the hours are 10 AM – 4 PM, except for Christmas Eve and Christmas Day, when it is closed.
+The zoo is open daily from 9 AM – 4 PM.
+The zoo is closed on Christmas Eve and Christmas Day.
 Admission stops 1 hour before closing.

 While the zoo boasts over 800 animals, we know you’re probably most interested in the biggest and baddest of the bunch.
 The most popular animals at Zoo Knoxville are: